-On October 30, 2023, the Company's Board of Directors authorized a new share repurchase program for up to an aggregate amount of \$100.0 million of its outstanding shares of Class A Common Stock over an 18-month period in open market, ASR or privately negotiated transactions.
+In October 2023, the Company's Board of Directors authorized a new share repurchase program for up to an aggregate amount of \$100.0 million of its outstanding shares of Class A Common Stock over an 18-month period in open market, ASR or privately negotiated transactions.
 The level at which the Company repurchases depends on a number of factors, including its financial condition, capital requirements, cash flows, results of operations, future business prospects and other factors its management may deem relevant.
 The timing, volume and nature of repurchases are subject to market conditions, applicable securities laws and other factors and may be amended, suspended or discontinued at any time.
-The Company has not yet repurchased shares under this repurchase program.